James-Thorson-NOAA/James-Thorson-NOAA.github.io/docs/tutorials/empirical-orthogonal-function.md

 * Eliminate bias-correction and/or run without getting standard errors.
 * Get access to a better computer
 * Use MRAN for windows, or other version of R that uses parallelization.

+## Works cited

+Thorson, J. T., Ciannelli, L., & Litzow, M. A. (2020).
+Defining indices of ecosystem variability using biological samples of fish communities: A generalization of empirical orthogonal functions.
+Progress in Oceanography, 181, 102244. https://doi.org/10.1016/j.pocean.2019.102244